Advertiser Disclosure

 Cons

-Rho is known for its flexible repayment options and cash-back rewards.
-A great perk of Rho is that if your company needs more than just a corporate card program, Rho offers a full-on commercial banking suite and accounts payable solution.
+We wanted to highlight Rho for its flexible repayment options and cash-back rewards.
+If your company needs more than just a corporate card program, Rho offers a full-on commercial banking suite and accounts payable solution.

-Unfortunately, Rho’s revenue/equity investment requirements are rather stringent, but this corporate credit cards can still be worth it for small businesses that qualify.
+Unfortunately, Rho's revenue/equity investment requirements are rather stringent, but for qualifying businesses, this nearly fee-free corporate credit card has a lot to offer.

 Rho Rewards

-• Earn 1.75% cash back on all purchases when you make daily repayments
+• Earn 1.25% universal cash back on purchases when you make daily repayments

 • Earn no cash back with a 60-day repayment term